theninthsky/client-side-rendering/README.md

 <br>
 Since JS hasn't been loaded yet, Next.js's website could not prevent the default behaviour of anchor tags to navigate to another page, resulting in every click on them triggering a full page reload.
 <br>
-It goes without saying that the slower the connection is, the more severe this issue becomes.
+And the slower the connection is - the more severe this issue becomes.

 It is impossible for this issue to occur in CSR apps, since the moment they render - JS has already been fully loaded.